yunusaltuntas/Parallel_Programming/Treads and Processes/README.md

 - [**deamon_thread.py**]() => in this example, sometimes the main thread finish but our program can still work this may cause a problem. this problem has a solution here. if you define daemon thread. when the main thread finishes, automatically will close the daemon thread
 - [**data_race**]() => A race condition occurs when two or more threads can access shared data and they try to change it at the same time.
 As a result, the values of variables may be unpredictable and vary depending on the timings of context switches of the processes.
+- [**mutual_exclusion.py**]() => Mutual exclusion is the ability of a program to control access to a shared resource.
+It is the ability of a program to ensure that only one thread at a time can access a shared resource.